Tetracycline aptamer

 Timeline

-Tetracycline aptamers have been found to play an important role in regulating gene expression at the yeast translation initiation level[2]
+Tetracycline aptamers have been found to play a significant role in regulating gene expression at the level of yeast translation initiation[2]

 Tetracycline aptamers can reduce gene expression up to 50-fold when analysed in a yeast cell-free system in vivo[3]